-1 Glycosylated hemoglobin percentage, or "A1c," has also been recommended as a diagnostic test for diabetes.
+&lt;sup>1 Glycosylated hemoglobin percentage, or "A1c," has also been recommended as a diagnostic test for diabetes.

-2 A recent addition to the available screening tests, named the "Scout," was developed by VeraLight, a spinoff of InLight Solutions in Albuquerque, NM.
+&lt;sup>2 A recent addition to the available screening tests, named the "Scout," was developed by VeraLight, a spinoff of InLight Solutions in Albuquerque, NM.
 Their testing system combines a measure of the degree of crosslinking of proteins in the skin using visible light fluorescence with near-infrared spectroscopy, and produces a "diabetes risk score."
 It is a noninvasive test and has been approved for use in Canada and Europe, but the company was a casualty of the funding drought and was sold off to Miraculins, Inc. in Winnipeg, Manitoba.

-For a nonpregnant person (stated this way because the test is frequently used to test for gestational diabetes in pregnant women, and the diagnostic values are different), the values for people without diabetes should be as follows: fasting, 110 mg/dl or less; at one hour after drinking a beverage containing 75 grams of glucose, the value should be 180 mg/dl or less, and at two hours, 155 mg/dl or less (upper curve in the graph above).
+hour after drinking a beverage containing 75 grams of glucose, the value should be 180 mg/dl or less, and at two hours, 155 mg/dl or less (upper curve in the graph above).
 The OGTT is a relatively simple test, requires only a blood glucose meter and an easily-obtained liquid (two cans of soda would contain about the same amount of sugar, but much of that sugar is fructose, which makes soda completely unsuitable for testing with meters and strips that are specific for glucose), so it can be readily performed by an investigator to cause a significant change in his blood glucose as a "quick and dirty" test to see if a noninvasive monitoring technology shows promise.